 The 2017 Resource Conservation Plan (RCP) provides a foundation for urban and rural agricultural growth and development in Prince George's County.
-While incorporating policies and strategies for urban agriculture, the RCP serves as an update to and replacement for the 2012 Priority Preservation Area Functional Master Plan, which is a state requirement for counties establishing a certified agricultural preservation program.
-MALPF and the Maryland Department of Planning certified Prince George's County's agricultural preservation program in 2014.
+While incorporating policies and strategies for urban agriculture, the RCP serves as an update to and replacement for the 2012 Priority Preservation Area Functional Master Plan, which is a requirement by state law for counties establishing a certified agricultural preservation program.
+Prince George's County's agricultural preservation program was certified by MALPF and the Maryland Department of Planning in 2014.
 This designation allows the County to retain a larger portion of the agricultural transfer tax for use in preserving more land for agricultural uses.
-The MALPF, HARPP, and other agricultural easements and conservation areas that have been established thus far are noted on the Agricultural Easements and Priority Preservation Areas Map in Chapter 3.
+The MALPF, HARPP, and other agricultural easements and conservation areas that have been established thus far are noted on Agricultural Easements and Priority Preservation Areas Map in Chapter 3.